indeedhat/nvim-kragle/README.md

 as the current instance.\
 Files open in other instances will show the default swap found message

+`g:kragle_use_tabs` defualt v:true\
+when moving files between clients or opening on a remote should tabe be used over e

 ## Public API
 `kragle#SwitchToBuffer()`\
 Pick from a list of buffers open in all connected windows and switch to said file\